Remembering Matthew Shepard

 His death in 1998 at the tender age of 21, from a vicious anti-gay hate crime, shocked the conscience of a nation and electrified the movement for the LGBTQ rights.
 Through the work of the Matthew Shepard Foundation, his parents Dennis and Judy Shepard helped pass the country’s first federal hate crimes legislation, the Matthew Shepard and James Byrd, Jr. Hate Crimes Prevention Act, in 2009.

-Every year on Matt’s birthday (Dec.
+Every year for Matt’s birthday (Dec.
 1), his parents gather with the Cathedral community to celebrate his life and legacy, and to advocate for a world that is more just, tolerant and compassionate.

 Dedicating the Matthew Shepard Devotional Portrait